ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak18041/datasheet.md

 sidebar_label: Datasheet
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK18041 WisBlock Analog Microphone Module Datasheet

 ## Overview

 ### Description

 The RAK18041 is a WisBlock Analog Microphone Module that is based on **SHY-B9750MUP2.8-C1033**.
-This WisBlock Audio module is a unidirectional microphone that allows you to capture frequency waves from 100 Hz up to 16,000 Hz from the external environment.
+This WisBlock Audio module is a unidirectional microphone that allows you to capture frequency waves from 100&nbsp;Hz up to 16,000&nbsp;Hz from the external environment.
 This microphone needs to be interfaced with WisBlock Audio analog microphone driver such as RAK18040 to make it compatible with the WisBlock IO slot.

 ### Features

 * **Module Specification**
     * Unidirectional Analog Microphone
-    * Sensitivity: 100 Hz to 16,000 Hz
+    * Sensitivity: 100&nbsp;Hz to 16,000&nbsp;Hz
     * Compatible with WisBlock Audio stack

 * **Module Size**
-    * 15 x 25 mm
+    * 15 x 25&nbsp;mm

 ## Specifications